-Students who have completed a baccalaureate degree from an accredited institution of higher education will be exempt from reading, writing, but not mathematics placement testing.
-Students who enroll only in courses without English or mathematics prerequisites are exempt from the test.
-English as Second Language students will be exempt from the ESL test if they present acceptable TOEFL scores.
+Students who have completed a baccalaureate degree and provide transcripts are exempt from English placement testing, but depending on the program of study, may need to take the math placement test.

+Students who are interested in studying English for Academic purposes or are English language learners, must take the Accuplacer ESL placement tests, unless they present acceptable TOEFL scores.
 Students with an IELTS score of 6.5 or higher should take standard placement exams, not ESL exams.

-All students are allowed to retake the Placement Test.
+All students are allowed to retake the placement test.
 After the original placement test, it is recommended that any student choosing to retest wait at least two weeks after the initial test.
 The initial test and the first retest are free of charge.
 Any subsequent retest will incur a \$25.00 non-refundable fee.